amitabhsoni2004/amitabhsoni/README.md

 # amitabhsoni
-this is my first repository
+This is my first repository.
+Author-Amitabh Soni